dresdner353/energyutils/solar_monitor/SOLAR_MONITOR.md

 This is a small web server designed to query live data from an inverter cloud API and present it on a reactive web page that could be displayed on a monitor, TV or tablet screen.
 The script runs as a small web server configures with the API details for your inverter.
 If all goes to plan, you will get a nice dashboard that shows you a combination of live and historical solar, import and export data from your inverter.

 ## Requirements:
-* Computer capable of running Python3 (Any Linux, Mac, PC, Raspberry Pi can do this but you may need to install Python3 and/or additional modules)
+* Computer capable of running Python3 (Any Linux, Mac, PC, Raspberry Pi can do this but you may need to install Python3 and additional library modules)
-* A Solis string or hybrid inverter with cloud API access enabled (you need to issue a support ticket to Solis to enable this access)
+* Either:
+    - A Solis hybrid inverter with integrated monitoring of import/export
+    - A Shelly EM or EM Pro 50 with 2 CT clamps (one wired to grid, the other to any string inverter output)
+    - Two Shelly 3EM Pro 3-phase devices (one set of CT clamps wired to grid, the other set to any 3-phase string inverter output)
+* Cloud API support enabled for your Solis inverter and/or Shelly devices depending on your setup

 ## Optional Requirements for Solis String Inverters
 * Unlike the hybrid variants, Solis string inverters do not moninitor grid import and export
 * An optional Shelly EM / EM Pro 50 can be installed and wired with 2 CT clamps to make up for this gap.
-* Those CT clamps would be configured as follows on the Shelly device:
-   - 1) for mains import (positive import, negative export)
-   - 2) for inverter output (positive solar generation, negative inverter draw)
-* In normal operation, the monitor will source live import, export and solar data from the Shelly device directly (every 5 seconds)
-* Historical import and export data is then sourced from the Shelly Cloud API (every hour) and merged with the historical PV-only data from the Solis Cloud API

 ## Basic steps to test
 * git clone https://github.com/dresdner353/energyutils.git (or download the Zip file)